awsdocs/aws-chatbot-admin-guide/doc_source/getting-started.md

 1. For **Preview and create**, confirm that the information and conditions are correct, then choose **Create alarm**\.

-When the alarm triggers for the first time, you should receive the first test notification in your chat room\., confirming that AWS Chatbot is working correctly and receiving alarm notifications from Amazon CloudWatch\.
+When the alarm triggers for the first time, you should receive the first test notification in your chat room, confirming that AWS Chatbot is working correctly and receiving alarm notifications from Amazon CloudWatch\.

 ## Configuring an IAM Role for AWS Chatbot<a name="AWS::Chatbot::Role"></a>